Josephvs96/BluePeak-Budget-Backend/README.md

   - GET : Returns a specific income document
     Returns an error if
     - The provided id not a valid id.
-    - If there is no income with the proivded if id in the database.
+    - If there is no income with the provided if id in the database.
   - PATCH : Updates a specific income document

     _make sure to include the following json object in request body:_